-Data drives on servers holding customer data and attachments in Jira Software Cloud, Jira Service Desk Cloud, Jira Core Cloud, Confluence Cloud, Statuspage, OpsGenie, and Trello use full disk, industry-standard AES-256 encryption at rest.
-Customer data on Bitbucket Cloud is not fully encrypted at rest.
+Data drives on servers holding customer data and attachments in Jira Software Cloud, Jira Service Management Cloud, Jira Core Cloud, Confluence Cloud, Statuspage, OpsGenie, and Trello use full disk, industry-standard AES-256 encryption at rest.
+Bitbucket does not offer encryption at rest for repositories at this time.

-By encryption at rest we mean that we encrypt customer data that is stored on a disk such as Jira issue data (details, comments, attachments) or Confluence page data (page content, comments, attachments).
+For encryption at rest, specifically we encrypt customer data that is stored on a disk such as Jira issue data (details, comments, attachments) or Confluence page data (page content, comments, attachments).
 Data encryption at rest helps guard against unauthorized access and ensures that data can only be access by authorized roles and services with audited access to the encryption keys.

 Encryption key management

 Atlassian uses the AWS Key Management Service (KMS) for key management.
-The encryption, key management, and decryption process is inspected and verified internally by AWS on a regular basis as part of their existing audit process.
+The encryption, decryption, and key management process is inspected and verified internally by AWS on a regular basis as part of their existing internal validation processes.
 An owner is assigned for each key and is responsible for ensuring the appropriate level of security controls is enforced on keys.

 We have both internal and external security testing programs with our bug bounty